Angrahl/String-Encrypter-Decrypter/README.md

 This is a small string encrypter/decrypter done with Python and the Fernet module from the **cryptography** package.

+The script **encryption.py** will encrypt a string entered by the user using a generated key.
+This key is generated with the use of cryptography's package Fernet module and will be written in a file named **encryption_key.key**.
+Then, when the user will enter his message to encrypt, this one will be encrypted and written in a file named **encrypted_msg.txt**.

+The script **decryption.py** simply opens the file which contains the encrypted message, reads it and decrypts it.

 ## 1. Installing Python and PIP

 To run this script, you will need a valid installation of Python and PIP.